Danish Documentary filmmaker Andreas Johnsen travels the world to investigate insects as an alternative food resource.

 Brain-piercing silver balls, homicidal space midgets and a Tall Man who frequents the local graveyard.

-The full programme for Flatpack 11 has arrived.
-The festival takes over venues across Birmingham from 4-9 April 2017, with a particular focus this year on the city centre, Southside district and our lovely canals.
-We suggest you block out the week and come join us.
+Flatpack 11 took place in venues across Birmingham from 4-9 April 2017, with a particular focus on the city centre, Southside district and our lovely canals.

-And you can view a PDF of our lovely brochure here.
+You can view a PDF of our lovely 2017 brochure here.